godotengine/godot-docs/tutorials/shading/your_first_shader/your_first_spatial_shader.rst

 .. image:: img/plane-sub-set.png

-You can see that there are now many more triangles in the :ref:`Mesh<class_MeshInstance>`.
+You can see that there are now many more triangles in the :ref:`Mesh<api:class_MeshInstance>`.
 This will give us more vertices to work with and thus allow us to add more detail.

 .. image:: img/plane-sub.png

-:ref:`PrimitiveMeshes <class_primitivemesh>`, like PlaneMesh, only have one surface, so instead of an array of materials there is only one.
+:ref:`PrimitiveMeshes <api:class_primitivemesh>`, like PlaneMesh, only have one surface, so instead of an array of materials there is only one.
 Click beside "Material" where it says "[empty]" and select "New ShaderMaterial".
 Then click the sphere that appears.